junxit/us-congress-bills-111/bill.md

 ## § 3.
 Annual report

-Not later than one year after the date of the enactment of this Act, and annually thereafter, the Director of the Office of Management and Budget shall submit to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the implementation of this Act, including—
+Not later than 1 year after the date of the enactment of this Act, and annually thereafter, the Director of the Office of Management and Budget shall submit to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the implementation of this Act, including—

 - **(1)** a justification for each open-network peer-to-peer file sharing software program that is approved pursuant to subsection (b); and
 - **(2)** an inventory of the agencies where such programs are being used.